Michael J. O'Doherty: Episcopacy

 O'Doherty soon left the United States for the Philippines.
-In 1910, Pope Pius X created the diocese of Zamboanga with jurisdiction over Mindanao, previously under the Dioceses of Cebu and Jaro.
-On 19 June 1911, O'Doherty was appointed as the first Bishop of Zamboanga, and was consecrated on 3 September 1911 by Archbishop John Healy.
+In 1910, Pope Pius X created the Diocese of Zamboanga with jurisdiction over Mindanao, previously under the Dioceses of Cebu and Jaro.
+On 19 June 1911, O'Doherty was appointed as the first Bishop of Zamboanga, and was consecrated on 3 September 1911 by The Most Rev. John Healy, Archbishop of Tuam.

 On 6 September 1916, he became Archbishop of Manila succeeding Archbishop Jeremiah James Harty who returned to the United States to become the Archbishop of Omaha.
-O'Doherty was consecrated archbishop on 14 December 1916.
+O'Doherty was elevated as archbishop on 14 December 1916.

 As the leader of the Catholic Church in the Philippines, he established the Catholic Education Association of the Philippines (CEAP), and introduced the Legion of Mary to the country.
 He was appointed the head of preparations for the 1937 International Eucharistic Congress, held in Manila.
 In May 1938, as Bishop of Manila, he represented the Philippines at the 34th International Eucharistic Congress in Budapest, Hungary.

 During the Second World War, he led the archdiocese and the Philippine Church as a whole through prayers and clandestinely helping the needy, which almost cost him his life.
 He established the Santisimo Rosario Parish in 1942 to serve the spiritual and social needs of those who are in the internment camp inside the Santo Tomas Internment Camp (University of Santo Tomas).
 He was thus under constant monitoring by the Imperial Japanese Army.
 After the Liberation of Manila in 1945, he led Filipino Catholics through the reconstruction by keeping morale high with prayer.

 In 1949, O'Doherty founded the Manila Cathedral School, in Tondo, Manila, after the Manila Cathedral School of Intramuros was ruined in World War II.

 Death

-O'Doherty died on 13 October 1949, and was buried in the crypt beneath Manila Cathedral, together with past archbishops.
-He was the last non-Filipino and the only Irishman to be ordinary of the archdiocese, ending a long line of Spanish and American prelates.
+Archbishop O'Doherty died on 14 October 1949, and was buried in the crypt beneath Manila Cathedral, together with past archbishops.
+He was the last non-Filipino and the only Irish-born person (Archbishop Harty having been born in the U.S. to two Irish parents) to be ordinary of the archdiocese, ending a long line of Spanish and American prelates.